ackben0226/ackben0226.github.io/_posts/2024-07-18-Enhancing-Cybersecurity-Resilience-Through-ML.md

 ```

 ### Feature Importance Analysis with Random Forests
-In this section, I conducted a feature importance analysis to understand which attributes most strongly influenced model predictions. an essential step for explainability in security operations As part of my cybersecurity threat detection research.
+In this section, I conducted a feature importance analysis to understand which attributes most strongly influenced model predictions.
 This step was essential for improving explainability, a critical requirement in security operations where practitioners need to justify and trust automated decisions.
 <br/> I trained the dataset using `Random Forest Regressor (n_estimators = 100, max_depth = 10)` model.
 This model assigned an importance score to each feature, quantifying its contribution to prediction accuracy.
 <br/> I then visualized the most influential features in ascending order of importance using __Matplotlib library__ as shown in the horizontal barplot below.